tonytzhou/codeforces-/README.md

 runtime of the algorithm should be O(n log n), as this is the typical runtime of merge sort <br>

-**Longest Decreasing Subsequence** - Longest Decreasing Subsequence For this problem, I knew that it was extremely similar to the Longest Increasing Subsequence DP problem, so I used that as a sort of framework.
-The nested for loop calculates the LES at each position i from going through each element in the subsequence from the second element and the inner loop checks if all previous elements are greater than the current element i.
-Once this is checked and valid, it gets pushed into the DP vector and keeps track of the max values.
-By using max element at the end, I’m able to find the length of the longest decreasing subsequnece.
-It would have a runtime of O(n^2) due to the double for loop. <br>

 # Hard
 **Wizard Chess** - For this